casenjo/kodiSmartTvService/README.md

 Installation
 ============

-Install the files into a folder called service.tv.wakeup inside your Kodi installation's addons folder.
+Install the files into a folder called `service.kodismarttvservice` inside your Kodi installation's `addons` folder.

 Not a simple installation (yet!), it will be published into the official Kodi repo soon :)